Introduction

 Type

-Newton supports the following types of body:
+Newton supports the following body types:

 Density